selfbot1/PallavDev/README.md

 # Pallav Bot
 Bot developed by Pallav for personal uses.
-COntact Pallav#1747 for information on the bot.
+Contact Pallav#1747 for information on the bot.